keylime/keylime-vagrant-ansible-tpm-emulator/README.md

 variable before being able to successfully start keylime_agent.
 To do so:
 `export TPM2TOOLS_TCTI="mssim:port=2321"`

+A full, step-by-step guide for provisioning a Keylime development setup on Fedora can be found [here](docs/vagrant-setup-guide-fedora.md).

 ### Upgrading VMs

 If you just want to upgrade Keylime within your VM(s), running the following as